 - Edit Visualization — Opens the visualization editor so that you can edit the panel.

-- Edit panel title — Allows you to change the panel title.
+- Edit panel settings — Allows you to change the title, description, and time range for the panel.

 - Inspect — Allows you to drill down into the panel data.